Atharv-Attri/HacktoberFest-Projects/README.md

 If you need help with something related to the repo, please create an issue separate from your project.

 ### We are (unfortunately) humans
 We are humans, and have other stuff to do as well.
-It might take us a little bit of time to respond to your issue and pull request, but we **PROMISE** we will respond within 18 hours.
+It might take us a little bit of time to respond to your issue and pull request, but we **PROMISE** we will respond within 18 hours (usually much much quicker).
 If we don't, you get absolute priority on any other issues or PRs you make!